 By using our market expertise, we partner with businesses, making key hires to integrate efficient processes and overall business strategy, including; the development of policies, conducting employee training, establishing compliance programs, defining Export Control strategies and implementing tools to monitor third-party activities.

-We help recruit Trade Compliance professionals across all experience levels, from individuals making their first professional move to senior leadership positions, across all EMEA and AsiaPac locations.
+We help recruit Trade Compliance professionals across all experience levels, from individuals making their first professional move to senior leadership positions, across EMEA, North America, and AsiaPac locations.

 The specialist areas we cover are: